sealedtx/java-youtube-downloader/README.md

 [![](https://jitpack.io/v/sealedtx/java-youtube-downloader.svg)](https://jitpack.io/#sealedtx/java-youtube-downloader)

-Simple java parser for receiving youtube video meta info and download videos and audio of all available formats.
+Simple java parser for retrieving youtube video metadata.

-**Since 2.0.0** supports downloading videos with signature.
-<br>**Since 2.2.0** supports retrieving HLS url for live videos.
-<br>**Since 2.2.4** supports retrieving video subtitles.
-<br>**Since 2.3.0** supports retrieving playlists.
-<br>**Since 2.4.0** supports cancellation for async video downloading.

-**Notice**: Youtube API does not support a video download.
+**WARNING**: Youtube API does not support a video download.
 In fact, it is prohibited - [Terms of Service - II.
 Prohibitions](https://developers.google.com/youtube/terms/api-services-terms-of-service).
+<br>**WARNING**: Downloading videos may violate copyrights!

-This project is used only for educational purposes.
+<br><br>This project is only for educational purposes.
+I urge not to use this project to violate any laws.

 Usage
 -------